VLSI-EDA/PoC/src/README.md

 # Namespace `PoC`

 The namespace `PoC` is equal to the VHDL library name `PoC`.
 All implementations are categorized into sub-namespaces.
-Common packages are located in the `common` directory.
+Common packages are located in the `common` subdirectory.

 ## Sub-Namespace(s)